-Coronavirus: On three-city tour to review vaccines, Modi visits Zydus’ Ahmedabad facility first
+Coronavirus: On three-city tour to review vaccines, PM Modi reaches Hyderabad

-The prime minister is also scheduled to visit Bharat Biotech in Hyderabad and Serum Institute of India in Pune to review their vaccine development.
+The prime minister is also scheduled to visit Serum Institute of India in Pune to review their vaccine development.

+Prime Minister Narendra Modi reached Hyderabad on Saturday afternoon to visit drug manufacturer Bharat Biotech’s facility to review the development and production of its potential coronavirus vaccine, Covaxin, reported ANI.
+Bharat Biotech is conducting its third phase trials of the vaccine at Genome Valley, around 50 km from Hyderabad.

+Modi is on a three-city tour of facilities of three pharmaceutical companies – Zydus Cadila in Ahmedabad, Bharat Biotech in Hyderabad and Serum Institute of India in Pune – to review their potential vaccines.

-Prime Minister Narendra Modi on Saturday visited the Zydus Biotech Park in Ahmedabad, Gujarat, to review the development and production of pharmaceutical company Zydus Cadila’s potential coronavirus vaccine ZyCOV-D, reported ANI.
-The company had started phase 2 trials for its coronavirus vaccine in August.
+Earlier in the day, Modi visited the Zydus Biotech Park in Ahmedabad, Gujarat, to review Zydus Cadila’s potential coronavirus vaccine ZyCOV-D. The company had started phase 2 trials for its coronavirus vaccine in August.

 Following his visit, PM Modi tweeted saying that he was briefed on the DNA-based vaccine being developed by Zydus Cadila.

-Modi is scheduled to visit two more facilities of two other drug manufacturers – Bharat Biotech in Hyderabad and Serum Institute of India in Pune – to review their potential vaccines, the prime minister’s office had said on Friday.
+Modi’s next stop will be the Pune-based Serum Institute, which has partnered with global pharma giant AstraZeneca and the Oxford University for a potential vaccine.

-In a tweet, the PMO said that the visits and discussions with scientists will help the prime minister “get a first hand perspective of the preparations, challenges and roadmap in India’s endeavour to vaccinate its citizens”.
+In a tweet on Friday, the prime minister’s office had said that the visits and discussions with scientists will help the prime minister “get a first hand perspective of the preparations, challenges and roadmap in India’s endeavour to vaccinate its citizens”.

-After his visit to Ahmedabad, the prime minister is scheduled to reach Pune in the afternoon, PTI reported on Friday.
-The Pune-based Serum Institute has partnered with global pharma giant AstraZeneca and the Oxford University for a potential vaccine.

-After this, the prime minister will leave for Hyderabad to visit Bharat Biotech’s facility.
-The biotechnology company is developing Covaxin, its Covid-19 vaccine, which is undergoing phase 3 trials.
-The facility is located at Genome Valley, around 50 km from Hyderabad.

 Union Health Minister Dr Harsh Vardhan on Saturday lauded Modi’s visit, comparing him to a “general” for leading the country’s efforts in dealing with the coronavirus pandemic.